unsym/toolwrap/DOCUMENTATION.md

 1. Identifies all relevant subfolders  (or specified subsets) under a root directory.
 2. For each subfolder (group), sets up or updates a dedicated virtual environment for all Python scripts in that folder.
 3. Installs dependencies listed in a `requirements.txt` file (with optional auto-detection of missing third-party libraries).
-4. Creates or updates bash wrapper scripts in a user-specified bin directory (Linux/Mac), enabling each Python script to be invoked by name from the command line with its virtual environment automatically activated.
+4. Creates or updates wrapper scripts in a user-specified bin directory (bash on POSIX, `.cmd` on Windows), enabling each Python script to be invoked by name from the command line with its virtual environment automatically activated.

 This design avoids version conflicts between scripts, simplifies re-creating setups on new machines, and keeps a user’s global environment clean.